Sasa94s/critter-chronologer/README.md

-# Critter Chronologer Project Starter
+# Critter Chronologer

 Critter Chronologer a Software as a Service application that provides a scheduling interface for a small business that takes care of animals.
-This Spring Boot project will allow users to create pets, owners, and employees, and then schedule events for employees to provide services for pets.
+This Spring Boot project allows users to create pets, owners, and employees, and then schedule events for employees to provide services for pets.

 ## Getting Started